 With a maximum reach of 46m, this machine can handle loads of up to 6t, making it the ideal choice for projects involving tall structures such as offices, public buildings and stadiums.

-This crane includes radio control with full-colour display and state-of-the-art camera technology.
+This crane includes radio control with a full-colour display and state-of-the-art camera technology.
 It can be used with a basket capable of lifting up to three workers or a maximum of 350kg to a height of 16m.

 Lifting 3t to a radius of 17m with a height of 31m, the AK 52/12000 is most likely one of the strongest mobile cranes in an aluminium-steel design currently on the market.